-It's not hard to raise your serum Vitamin D level with supplements.
-In fact, you can raise it to within normal range in just a few weeks.
+It’s not hard to raise your serum Vitamin D level with supplements.
+In fact, you can raise it to within the normal range in just a few weeks.

 Based on my own personal experience in treating hundreds of patients with both thyroid disease and Hashimoto’s, I haven’t found increasing Vitamin D3 to be of much help on its own.